rbuccigrossi/machine_learning/README.md

-# machine_learning
+# Machine Learning
-Educational Examples of Machine Learning
+Examples of machine learning using interactive Python notebooks